Probate Q&A Series

 3. Involving the Guardian

 Because the life tenant cannot consent directly, the guardian must represent the life tenant’s interests.
-The guardian should obtain court authority to join the partition action.
-Specifically, N.C.G.S. § 35A-1222 requires the guardian to petition the clerk for permission to sell or partition real property for the ward’s benefit.
-The clerk evaluates whether the sale or division serves the ward’s best interests.
+The guardian may need court authority to sell, mortgage, exchange, or lease the ward’s real property under Chapter 35A, but a partition proceeding itself is governed by Chapter 46.
+The clerk evaluates whether actions affecting the ward’s property serve the ward’s best interests.

 4. Seeking Court Approval

-If the guardian does not consent or the court finds a conflict, the court appoints a guardian ad litem to represent the life tenant in the partition action.
-The judge ensures that the life tenant’s right to occupy or receive income from the property remains protected.
-If dividing the land impairs the life estate, the court often orders a sale and divides the sale proceeds between the life tenant (a proportionate share) and the remaindermen.
+If the guardian does not consent or the court finds a conflict, the court may appoint a guardian ad litem to represent the life tenant in the partition action.
+The court ensures that the life tenant’s right to occupy or receive income from the property remains protected.
+If dividing the land impairs the life estate, the court may order a sale and address the respective interests of the life tenant and the remaindermen according to law.

 5. Partition by Sale vs. Physical Division

-N.C.G.S. § 46-42 allows the court to order a sale if dividing the property would be inconvenient or inequitable.
-When one co-owner holds only a life estate and the remainder interests rest in others, sale often makes more sense.
-The life tenant (through the guardian) receives the present value of the life estate; the remainder holders split the balance.
+N.C.G.S. § 46A-75 allows the court to order a sale if partition in kind would result in substantial injury to any of the interested parties.
+When one co-owner holds only a life estate and the remainder interests rest in others, sale may make more sense.
+The allocation of sale proceeds between a life tenant and remainder holders depends on the nature of the interests and the court’s order.

 6. Next Steps

-To file a partition action involving a life estate and guardianship, work with probate counsel who understands both partition law (Chapter 46) and guardianship procedures (Chapter 35A).
+To file a partition action involving a life estate and guardianship, work with probate counsel who understands both partition law (Chapter 46A) and guardianship procedures (Chapter 35A).
 You must:

 • Prepare the petition identifying all co-owners, life tenant, remainder owners, and guardian.